 The fuel gauge indicates the fuel level.
-Remember when reading this gauge:
+When reading this gauge remember these two things:

-- The gauge accuracy varies with the attitude of your boat (trim or list). - The fuel pickup tube inside the gas tank is not capable of withdrawing all of the fuel from the tank.
+- The gauge accuracy varies with the attitude of your boat in the water (trim or list). - The fuel pickup tube inside the gas tank is not capable of withdrawing all of the fuel from the tank.